San Andrés and Providencia

-The Archipelago of San Andrés, Providencia and Santa Catalina (Archipiélago de San Andrés, Providencia y Santa Catalina, /es/), or San Andrés and Providencia, is one of the departments of Colombia, and the only one located geographically in the Bay of Moskitia.
+San Andrés and Providencia (San Andrés y Providencia, /es/) is one of the departments of Colombia.
 It consists of two island groups in the Caribbean Sea about 775 km northwest of mainland Colombia, and eight outlying banks and reefs.
 The largest island of the archipelago and Colombia is called San Andrés and its capital is San Andrés.
 The other large islands are Providencia and Santa Catalina Islands which lie to the north-east of San Andrés; their capital is Santa Isabel.

 Name

 The name is sometimes abbreviated to "Archip. de San Andres".
 The official website abbreviates it as San Andrés ("Gobernación de San Andrés").
 ISO 3166-2:CO lists it as "San Andrés, Providencia y Santa Catalina".
 Statoids lists it as "San Andrés y Providencia".

 History

 Spain formally claimed the archipelago of San Andres and Providencia in 1510, a few years after the voyages of Christopher Columbus.
 In 1544, the territory was placed under the administration of the Captaincy General of Guatemala.
 During the early years, Spain concentrated on exploring and colonizing the mainland and hardly settled the islands.

 In 1630, English Puritans arrived in Providence Island, under the aegis of the Providence Island Company.
 The Puritans decided to settle the tropical islands, rather than cold, rocky New England, but the Providence Island colony did not succeed in the same way as the Massachusetts Bay Colony.
 They established slave-worked plantations and engaged in privateering, which led to the Spanish and Portuguese conquering the colony in May, 1641.
 In 1670, English buccaneers, led by Henry Morgan, took over the islands, which he used as a base to attack Panama.
 The buccaneers abandoned the islands by 1672.
 There is no record of anyone inhabiting the islands from then for another century.

 In 1775, Lieutenant Tomás O'Neil, a Spaniard of Irish descent, was given military command of the islands and, in 1790, was named governor.
 He requested the transfer of the islands to the military jurisdiction of the Viceroyalty of New Granada, which was granted in 1803.
 That year, Spain assigned the islands, together with south-eastern part of the Mosquito Shore, from Cape Gracias a Dios to the Chagres River, to the Viceroyalty of New Granada.
 The territory was administered from the province of Cartagena.
 Soon, trade links with Cartagena were greater than those with Guatemala.

 On 4 July 1818, a French corsair, Louis-Michel Aury, with 400 men and 14 ships flying the Argentine flag, captured Old Providence and St. Catherine islands.
 The island was populated by white English-speaking Protestants and their slaves.
 Aury and his team used the islands as their new base from which to pursue Central American independence.
 However, his efforts to also support Bolivar in his fight for Venezuelan and Colombian independence were repeatedly turned down.